biosustain/lifelike/client/src/app/graph-viewer/README.md

 ## Organization

 * [renderers/](renderers) - The renderers themselves and the starting point of all this code
   * [graph-view](renderers/graph-view.ts) - Responsible for management of the graph itself.
-The functions here affects the state of the `graph` rather than rendering itself.
+The functions here affect the state of the `graph` rather than rendering itself.
 Implements the code responsible for the graph manipulation via `GraphAction`.
   * [canvas/canvas-graph-view.ts](renderers/canvas/canvas-graph-view.ts) - Extends `graph-view` with
   code responsible for drawing on the canvas.
 Stores the render information in `[Entity name]RenderStyle`